 LP mailers are a must if you ship vinyl LP’s through the mail

 Thinking about selling vinyl records online?
-LP mailers are an absolute must, and will save you and your customers a lot of broken record disappointment.
+LP mailers are an absolute must, and they will save you and your customers a lot of broken records.
 This is the mailer I personally use.

 The stark reality of shipping costs

 I’ve been using these mailers for over 5 years and I can’t find them cheaper, sometimes you might get lucky and run into to someone who is trying to liquidate a loss after they decide to get out of the business, that’s rare and highly unlikely.

 Keep in mind, the free shipping offers some sellers use usually just jack the price up to cover that cost any way, there is a limit to what a seller can discount of course with rising shipping costs.

 The mailers on this page are the cheapest I know of, and I am always looking for a better deal.
 The place where I buy my mailers is like clock work, really professional.
 5 years without any issues on their end.